 - 1/2 cup white granulated sugar

 - 1 tsp salt

 - 2 tsp vanilla extract

-- 1 large egg plus one yolk
+- 2 large eggs You'll use large egg plus one yolk

-Whisk all-purpose flour and baking soda together.
+- Whisk all-purpose flour and baking soda together.
 Set aside.

-Melt 10 tablespoons of butter in a 10-inch skillet.
+- Melt 10 tablespoons of butter in a 10-inch skillet.
 Swirl until butter is golden brown.
 Pour into a large bowl.
 Add remaining 4 tablespoons of butter and stir until completely melted.

 Did you see the little nose sneaking in on John’s cookie?
 Poor girl didn’t even get a nibble.

 Do you have a favorite cookie recipe?
 Please share in the comments below.
 You are my inspiration!

 Thank you from the bottom of my heart for spending some time with me today!